Ananym/welcome-to-nexus/docs/chat.md

 # Ask a Robot

 I gave all the text on this site to Gemini Flash so you can ask it questions.
+Flash isn't especially smart so don't expect too much.
-If it's struggling with your question, send an nmail to **Astrael** in-game.
+If it's struggling with your question and it could use more info, send an nmail to **Astrael** in-game.

 <div id="chat-container">
   <div id="chat-messages"></div>
   <div id="chat-input-area">
-    <textarea id="chat-input" maxlength="500" placeholder="Ask a question about Nexus..." rows="1"></textarea>
+    <textarea id="chat-input" maxlength="500" placeholder="Ask a question about NexusTK..." rows="1"></textarea>
     <button id="chat-send" title="Send">Send</button>
   </div>
 </div>